Frequently Asked Questions

-You may register online accessing our online schedule.
+You may register online by accessing our online schedule.
 Once you’ve accessed our online portal, you may register for classes or sign up for a free trial by selecting the appropriate link to the left of the calendar.
 You may also register at the gym.

 How do I sign up for lessons?

 If you find yourself with extra time and want to take an additional lesson, you may join a class as a “drop-in.”
 The current Drop-In fee is $20/class.
 If you think that you will want to add additional classes on a regular basis, you should consider increasing your membership to the next level.
 Fill out a change of membership form at the gym, or contact WFA directly to adjust your membership.